What are Carer Support Hubs?

 How can you get involved?

 There are lots of training opportunities for carers to take on a variety of voluntary roles when their local hub opens.
-We will be holding a Carer Support and Information events for carers to help shape their local services in Berkhamsted later this year.

 You can also look at the volunteer roles available in the Caring Communities Project by clicking here (link to Volunteer Jobs page) To register your interest in any part of this project email or call 01992 58 69 69.